oexza/orisun/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Project Status
 Orisun is currently in beta.
-While it's being used in production by several organizations, the API may undergo breaking changes before reaching v1.0.0.
+While it's being used in production, the API may undergo breaking changes before reaching v1.0.0.
 We follow semantic versioning.

 ## Description
 Orisun is a batteries-included event store, with an embedded NATS JetStream server and PostgreSQL support.
 It provides a reliable, scalable event store with built-in pub/sub capabilities, making it ideal for event-driven architectures and CQRS applications.
 Built with extensibility in mind, Orisun's modular architecture allows for different storage backends, with plans to support additional databases beyond PostgreSQL in future releases.